-Entries open for Skipton Triathlon on November 1st and British triathlete Emma Taylor is encouraging people to take the plunge and have a go.
+Entries open for Skipton Triathlon soon and British triathlete Emma Taylor is encouraging people to take the plunge and have a go.

 She says the sprint distance triathlon, which starts at Craven Swimming Pool & Fitness Centre, is the perfect way to get started in the sport – whatever your age or ability.